FraunhoferIOSB/FAAAST-Service/README.md

 }
 ```

-"tcpPort" is the desired Port for the OPC UA TCP Protocol (opc.tcp).
+- `tcpPort` is the desired Port for the OPC UA TCP Protocol (opc.tcp).
-"secondsTillShutdown" is the number of seconds the server waits for clients to disconnect when stopping the Endpoint.
+- `secondsTillShutdown` is the number of seconds the server waits for clients to disconnect when stopping the Endpoint.
 When the Endpoint is stopped, the server sends a predefined event to all connected clients, that the OPC UA Server is about to shutdown.
 Now, the OPC UA Server waits the given number of seconds before he stops, to give the clients the possibility to disconnect from the Server.
-When "secondsTillShutdown" is 0, the Endpoint doesn't wait and stops immediately.
+When `secondsTillShutdown` is 0, the Endpoint doesn't wait and stops immediately.

 To connect to the OPC UA Endpoint, you need an OPC UA Client.
 Here are some examples of OPC UA Clients: